 Whenever you’re uploading videos, YouTube takes them as new unique content.

 Note: When you delete a video, all associated data that affects your account overall, such as “Watch Time” will still be included in the overall statistics of your YouTube account.
-However, this information, although retained and still considered by the YouTube algorithm, will no longer be linked to the video that you deleted.
+However, although retained and still considered by the YouTube algorithm, this information will no longer be linked to the video you deleted.

 Reupload the entire video

 If you need to make major changes to your video and are fine with giving up the interactive data we just mentioned, then you’ve got a pretty easy path ahead of you.

 Step 1: Delete the old video.
 Follow the below instructions on how you can do this:

 - Go to YouTube Studio.
 This is where you have full control over your YouTube channel and the ability to manage everything;

 - Log into the account where you uploaded the video you want to reupload;

 - On the left side of your screen, you will see a vertical menu.
 Select “Videos” to display all of your uploaded videos;

 - Move your cursor to the burger icon (the three vertical dots) of the video you want to reupload.
 Select “More” from this option;